Computational methods for large-scale inverse problems: a survey on hybrid projection methods: Extensions

 If $\bfW_k$ is square and invertible (note that this can be assumed {when} the weights are defined as in \cref{msl:eq:weights2} with $\tau>0 $ for any fixed $p > 0$), problem \cref{msl:eq:approxpbm} can be easily and conveniently transformed into standard form as follows

-The interpretation of the matrix $\bfW^{-1}_k$ as a right preconditioner for problem \cref{msl:eq:approxpbm} can be exploited under the framework of prior-conditioning; see \cref{sub:generalform} and \cite{calvetti07bayesian}.
-Similar to the approaches mentioned for \cref{msl:eq:approxpbm}, Krylov methods can be straightforwardly adopted to compute an approximate solution of the $k$th problem of the form \cref{msl:eq:pbm_stdform} (i.e., at the $k$th iteration of an outer cycle of iterations) through an inner cycle of iterations.
+The interpretation of the matrix $\bfW^{-1}_k$ as a right preconditioner for problem \cref{msl:eq:approxpbm} can be exploited under the framework of priorconditioning; see \cref{sub:generalform} and \cite{calvetti07bayesian}.
+Similar to the approaches mentioned for \cref{msl:eq:approxpbm}, Krylov methods can be straightforwardly adopted to compute an approximate solution of the equivalent $k$th problem of the form \cref{msl:eq:pbm_stdform} (i.e., at the $k$th iteration of an outer cycle of iterations) through an inner cycle of iterations.
 In particular, variants based on hybrid projection methods (such as hybrid GMRES or hybrid LSQR) have been successfully considered, with the added benefit that adaptive regularization parameter choice strategies (based, e.g., on the discrepancy principle, UPRE, and GCV) can be considered; see \cite{ReVaAr17}.
-Specifically, at the $l$th iteration of a Krylov method for (\ref{msl:eq:pbm_stdform}), let $\bfV_{k,l} \in \mathbb{R}^{n \times l}$ be the matrix whose columns, span a (preconditioned) Krylov Subspace $\mathcal{K}_{k,l}$ of dimension $l$; the precise definition of $\mathcal{K}_{k,l}$ depends on GMRES or LSQR being used.
+Specifically, at the $l$th iteration of a Krylov method for (\ref{msl:eq:pbm_stdform}), let $\bfV_{k,l} \in \mathbb{R}^{n \times l}$ be the matrix whose columns, span a (preconditioned) Krylov Subspace $\mathcal{K}_{k,l}$ of dimension $l$; the precise definition of $\mathcal{K}_{k,l}$ depends on the selected projection method.
 Problem (\ref{msl:eq:pbm_stdform}) can be projected and solved in $\mathcal{K}_{k,l}$ by {computing}

 so that $\bar{\bfx}_{k,l} = \bfV_{k,l} \, \bar{\bfy}_{k,l}$, and